anandjohnbaby/Medical-Chatbot-Using-Retrieval-Augmented-Generation-RAG/README.md

 pip install -r requirements.txt
 ```

 ## Dataset
 The chatbot uses a medical Q&A dataset (`medquad.csv`).
 Ensure this dataset is available in the project directory.
+You can find the dataset on Kaggle: [MedQuad - Medical Question Answer for AI Research](https://www.kaggle.com/datasets/pythonafroz/medquad-medical-question-answer-for-ai-research).

 ## Running the Application
 To start the chatbot, run: